wqking/eventpp/doc/eventqueue.md

 EventQueue is asynchronous.
 Events are cached in the queue when `EventQueue::enqueue` is called, and dispatched later when `EventQueue::process` is called.
 EventQueue is equivalent to the event system (QEvent) in Qt, or the message processing in Windows API.

+For basic functions such as add/remove listeners, please refer to the [EventDispatcher document](eventdispatcher.md).

 <a id="a2_2"></a>
 ## API reference